 The Gold Rally

-Stock markets and currency markets have taken a pounding across the world.
+Stock markets and currency markets had taken a pounding across the world.

 Stock indices Fell in 2020

 With money markets wavering, gold’s glitter has become brighter for investors.
 Its sturdy existence has inspired more confidence than a volatile economy.

 Ask the central banks of the world, many of which have mopped up 668 tonnes of gold in all, in 2019, the highest since 2000, according to the World Gold Council.

 RBI reported India Gold Reserves at 41.338 USD bn in Feb 2022, with its gold reserves increasing from $25.16 billion in August 2019 to $37.6 billion as of January 2021.
 Beefing up gold reserves is traditionally done to reduce reliance on the US dollar as a reserve asset by central banks.